-4. Run the command:
+4. Retart inetd by running the command:

-kill -1 inetd processed
+kill -1 <inetd processed>

 - 5. Create a default queue manager (in this example called venus.queue.manager): - At the command prompt, type: crtmqm -q venus.queue.manager - Press Enter.

 Messages are displayed telling you that the queue manager has been created, and that the default MQSeries objects have been created.